pyhoon/WebViewSharePDF-B4A/README.md

 # WebViewSharePDF-B4A
-Create a PDF file from the bitmap taken from WebView snapshot and share to WhatsApp
+Create a PDF file from the bitmap saved from WebView and share to WhatsApp